Science

 [email protected]

 Participation in a biology lab is highly recommended.
-A lab accompanying this course will be taught every other Thursday at Core for students enrolled in Core Biology.
+A lab accompanying this course will be taught at Core for students enrolled in Core Biology.
 This lab at Core is optional.
-If the student does not participate in the Core lab, I encourage him to take the lab at Asbury---especially if the student is interested in sciences or health sciences.
+If the student does not participate in the Core lab, I encourage him to take the lab at Asbury--- especially if the student is interested in sciences or health sciences.
 I believe such students benefit greatly from a true “in lab” experience and Asbury offers this.
 Application forms for the lab at Asbury are available on this site under additional programs.

 Text: Biology by Miller and Levine, Prentice Hall.
 ISBN# 0-13-036701-X